-Option Description 1 Core environment Configure software associated with the Network, Internet, and Transport layers of the TCP/IP architecture (Section 3.3.4).
-2 Client components Configure application software and related components (Section 3.3.5).
-3 Server components Configure server software and related components (Section 3.3.6).
-4 Optional components Configure software necessary if you plan to allow Anonymous FTP access, enable Kerberos authentication for the TELNET server, or run such products as PATHWORKS for OpenVMS (Advanced Server), Advanced Server for OpenVMS, DECnet over TCP/IP, or any applications that use the Stanford Research Institute (SRI) QIO application programming interface (Section 3.3.7) 5 Shutdown TCP/IP Services for OpenVMS Stop TCP/IP Services (Section 3.6).
+Optio on Description 1 Core environment Configure software associated with the Network, Internet, and Transport layers of the TCP/IP architecture (Section 3.3.4).
+2 Client components Configure application software and related services (Section 3.3.5).
+3 Server components Configure server software and related services (Section 3.3.6).

+Option Description 4 Optional components Configure software necessary if you plan to allow Anonymous FTP access, enable Kerberos authentication for the TELNET server, enable failSAFE IP support, or run such products as PATHWORKS for OpenVMS (Advanced Server), Advanced Server for OpenVMS, DECnet over TCP/IP, or any applications that use the Stanford Research Institute (SRI) QIO application programming interface (Section 3.3.7) 5 Shutdown TCP/IP Services for OpenVMS Stop TCP/IP Services (Section 3.6).
 6 Startup TCP/IP Services for OpenVMS Start TCP/IP Services (Section 3.7).
-7 Run tests Run the installation verification procedure (Section 3.8).
-A Configure options 1 - 4 Configure all the TCP/IP Services components (the core, client, server, and optional components).
-The procedure takes you through each of the component configuration options.
+7 Run tests Run the installation verification procedure (Section 3.8). А Configure options 1 - 4 Configure all the TCP/IP Services components (the core, client, server, and optional services).
+The procedure takes you through each of the configuration options.
 E Exit the configuration procedure Return to the system prompt.

-If you do not have experience with the TCP/IP Services product, you should use the configuration menus.
-However, if you have experience configuring the software and want to bypass the menus, you can add one or more command parameters when you run TCPIP\$CONFIG.
+If you do not have experience with the TCP/IP Services product, you should use the configuration menus provided by the TCPIP\$CONFIG configuration procedure to configure the product (use options 1 through 4, or option A).

+If you have experience configuring the software and want to bypass the configuration menus, you can add one or more command parameters when you run TCPIP\$CONFIG.
 For information about the command parameters, see Section 3.4.